chinapedia/wikipedia.abstract.en/Page/Canidae.md

 Pleistocene epoch

-Borophagus.jpg]] During the Pleistocene, the North American wolf line appeared, with _Canis edwardii_, clearly identifiable as a wolf, and _Canis rufus_ appeared, possibly a direct descendant of _C. edwardii_.
+]] During the Pleistocene, the North American wolf line appeared, with _Canis edwardii_, clearly identifiable as a wolf, and _Canis rufus_ appeared, possibly a direct descendant of _C. edwardii_.
 Around 0.8 Mya, _Canis ambrusteri_ emerged in North America.
 A large wolf, it was found all over North and Central America and was eventually supplanted by its descendant, the dire wolf, which then spread into South America during the late Pleistocene.[28]

 By 0.3 Mya, a number of subspecies of the gray wolf (_C. lupus_) had developed and had spread throughout Europe and northern Asia.[29]
 The gray wolf colonized North America during the late Rancholabrean era across the Bering land bridge, with at least three separate invasions, with each one consisting of one or more different Eurasian gray wolf clades.[30]
 MtDNA studies have shown that there are at least four extant _C. lupus_ lineages.[31]
 The dire wolf shared its habitat with the gray wolf, but became extinct in a large-scale extinction event that occurred around 11,500 years ago.
 It may have been more of a scavenger than a hunter; its molars appear to be adapted for crushing bones and it may have gone extinct as a result of the extinction of the large herbivorous animals on whose carcasses it relied.[32]

 In 2015, a study of mitochondrial genome sequences and whole genome nuclear sequences of African and Eurasian canids indicated that extant wolf-like canids have colonized Africa from Eurasia at least five times throughout the Pliocene and Pleistocene, which is consistent with fossil evidence suggesting that much of African canid fauna diversity resulted from the immigration of Eurasian ancestors, likely coincident with Plio-Pleistocene climatic oscillations between arid and humid conditions.
 When comparing the African and Eurasian golden jackals, the study concluded that the African specimens represented a distinct monophyletic lineage that should be recognized as a separate species, _Canis anthus_ (African golden wolf).
 According to a phylogeny derived from nuclear sequences, the Eurasian golden jackal (_Canis aureus_) diverged from the wolf/coyote lineage 1.9 Mya, but the African golden wolf separated 1.3 Mya.
 Mitochondrial genome sequences indicated the Ethiopian wolf diverged from the wolf/coyote lineage slightly prior to that.[33]

-MSU_V2P1a_-_Canis_lupus,_Canis_aureus_&_Cuon_alpinus_paws.png, Eurasian golden jackal, and dhole by A. N. Komarov]] Wild canids are found on every continent except Antarctica, and inhabit a wide range of different habitats, including deserts, mountains, forests, and grasslands.
+, Eurasian golden jackal, and dhole by A. N. Komarov]] Wild canids are found on every continent except Antarctica, and inhabit a wide range of different habitats, including deserts, mountains, forests, and grasslands.
 They vary in size from the fennec fox, which may be as little as in length and weigh ,[34] to the gray wolf, which may be up to long, and can weigh up to .[35]
 Only a few species are arboreal – the gray fox, the closely related island fox[36] and the raccoon dog habitually climb trees.[37][38][39]

 All canids have a similar basic form, as exemplified by the grey wolf, although the relative length of muzzle, limbs, ears and tail vary considerably between species.
 With the exceptions of the bush dog, the raccoon dog and some domestic breeds of _Canis lupus_, canids have relatively long legs and lithe bodies, adapted for chasing prey.
 The tails are bushy and the length and quality of the pelage varies with the season.
 The muzzle portion of the skull is much more elongated than that of the cat family.
 The zygomatic arches are wide, there is a transverse lambdoidal ridge at the rear of the cranium and in some species, a sagittal crest running from front to back.
-The bony orbits around the eye never form a complete ring and the auditory bullae are smooth and rounded.[40]
-Black-backed_Jackal_skeleton.jpg_) on display at the Museum of Osteology]] All canids are digitigrade, meaning they walk on their toes.
+The bony orbits around the eye never form a complete ring and the auditory bullae are smooth and rounded.[40] _) on display at the Museum of Osteology]] All canids are digitigrade, meaning they walk on their toes.
 The tip of the nose is always naked, as are the cushioned pads on the soles of the feet.
 These latter consist of a single pad behind the tip of each toe and a more-or-less three-lobed central pad under the roots of the digits.
 Hairs grow between the pads and in the Arctic fox, the sole of the foot is densely covered with hair at some times of year.
 With the exception of the four-toed African wild dog (_Lycaon pictus''), five toes are on the forefeet, but the pollex (thumb) is reduced and does not reach the ground.
 On the hind feet are four toes, but in some domestic dogs, a fifth vestigial toe, known as a dewclaw, is sometimes present, but has no anatomical connection to the rest of the foot.
 The slightly curved nails are not retractile and more-or-less blunt.[41]

 The penis in male canids is supported by a bone called the baculum.
 It also contains a structure at the base called the bulbus glandis, which helps to create a copulatory tie during mating, locking the animals together for up to an hour.[42]
 Young canids are born blind, with their eyes opening a few weeks after birth.[43]
 All living canids (Caninae) have a ligament analogous to the nuchal ligament of ungulates used to maintain the posture of the head and neck with little active muscle exertion; this ligament allows them to conserve energy while running long distances following scent trails with their nose to the ground.
 However, based on skeletal details of the neck, at least some of the Borophaginae (such as _Aelurodon_) are believed to have lacked this ligament.[44]

 Dentition

-Wolf_cranium_labelled.jpg Lupocranio.jpg skull]]
+skull]]

 Dentition relates to the arrangement of teeth in the mouth, with the dental notation for the upper-jaw teeth using the upper-case letters I to denote incisors, C for canines, P for premolars, and M for molars, and the lower-case letters i, c, p and m to denote the mandible teeth.
 Teeth are numbered using one side of the mouth and from the front of the mouth to the back.
 In carnivores, the upper premolar P4 and the lower molar m1 form the carnassials that are used together in a scissor-like action to shear the muscle and tendon of prey.[45]